||Mountain Biking with a Pacemaker

 surprisingly expensive.
 Like $200 and up.
 But you can put one together

-yourself with a sewing machine to make the pocket in the undershirt over
+yourself with a sewing machine.
+Sew a pocket into the undershirt over

 the pacer area.
 Make it around 6 by 6 inches.
 When riding, insert a flat piece of milk-jug plastic